RyanBijkerk/terraform-citrix/README.md

-# terraform-citrix
+# Citrix Cloud Terraform provider
-Hands-on example with the Citrix Terraform provider
+This is a hands-on exmaple of the use of the Citrix Cloud Terraform provider.
+More information regarding the provider can be found [here](https://registry.terraform.io/providers/citrix/citrix/latest/docs).